Rhinemann/mage-hack/src/chapters/Character Advancement.typ

 / 3 XP: can only be hit once per scene
 / 10 XP: can only be hit once per session

+#block(breakable: false)[
   == Session Milestones
   GMs can offer milestones at the start of a session or reveal them after major turning points in the session's ongoing narrative.
 Session milestones tie the PCs directly into the story, giving them personal motivations (and XP!) for becoming involved.
+]

 As you have two milestones, you can replace your current personal milestone with the session milestone, or if the GM allows, replace the group milestone until the session milestone is completed.

+#block(breakable: false)[
   == Unlockables
   XP earned from achieving milestones may be spent between scenes to increase a PC's traits or to unlock other benefits.
 You may spend as much XP as you've earned to unlock multiple upgrades at once.
+]

 #block(breakable: false)[
   === Spend 5 XP to: